How To Watch 2018 Macy’s Thanksgiving Day Parade Livestream: Find Video For Mobile Devices, Phones, Laptops

 The parade kicks off at 9 a.m.
 ET and is expected to be one of the coldest in many years.
 The temperature in midtown Manhattan as the parade kicks off is expected to be around 20 degrees, as the entire Northeast is stuck in an early season cold snap.
 As WESH reported, it will likely be the coldest Thanksgiving in New York City since 1901 and has a chance to set the all-time mark from 1871, when the temperature never got above 22 degrees.

-The report noted that there was also some fears on the day of the parade that high winds could force the iconic giant floats to be grounded.
+The report noted that there were also some fears on the day of the parade that high winds could force the iconic giant floats to be grounded.

 “Police say they’re ready to order the 16 helium-filled balloons to a lower altitude or removed entirely if sustained winds exceed 23 mph (37 kph) and gusts exceed 34 mph (54.7 kph).
 There have been mishaps and injuries in the past when gusts blew them off course,” the report noted.

-That likely won’t stop the crowds from coming in New York, as the parade traditionally draws hundreds of thousands to watch in person as the giant floats and performers work their way through midtown.
+That likely won’t stop the crowds from coming to New York, as the parade traditionally draws hundreds of thousands to watch in person as the giant floats and performers work their way through midtown.

 Macy's Thanksgiving Day Parade may need to ground its giant balloon characters because of wind https://t.co/t8ctzMvmrT